-1. Point to Point Network: When a packet is sent from one router to another intermediate routers, the entire packet is stored at each intermediate router, stored there till the output line is free and then forwarded.
-A subnet using this principle is called point to point or packet switched network.
+- 1. Point to Point Network: When a packet is sent from one router to another intermediate routers, the entire packet is stored at each intermediate router, stored there till the output line is free and then forwarded.
+A subnet using this principle is called point to point or packet switched network. - 2.
+Broadcast Networks: Broadcast networks have a single communication channel that is shared by all the machines on the network.